ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     would be likely not interoperable.
 We thus decided to leave `w` as an informational parameter and only rely on the limit, remaining and reset keywords for defining the throttling
-    an informational parameter and only rely on the limit, remaining and reset keywords for defining the throttling
     behavior.

 15. Can I use RateLimit fields in trailers?